Daohub-io/cap9/docs/Whitepaper.md

 Ethereum machine underneath.

-Building higher level systems such as wallets and escrow are a double-edged sword in that by providing protection against the ruthlessness of the machine, they also increase the complexity of the system one is using.
+Building higher level systems such as wallets and escrow are a double-edged swords however, by providing protection against the ruthlessness of the machine, they also increase the complexity of the system one is using.
 This forces users of smart contracts to strike a balance between contracts that are simple but inflexible or flexible but complex.
 With this complexity comes the risk that one small error or vulnerability can bring down a whole system.
 In order to prevent this we want some form of security and control.

-**TODO:** This needs to be severely improved.
+## Existing Work

+The design and development of decentralized organizations implemented within Ethereum have so far failed to be standardized.
+Due to the generally highly specialized nature of these systems, most service platforms and protocols developed have been fragmented in their common design specifications.
+Both the service protocol and organization model itself were tightly interdependent.

+The lack of a standard model for organizations has so far lead to many security vulnerabilities.
+One of the prominent examples was “The DAO” that was built to act as a hedge fund with a built-in proposal protocol to manage funds.
+The implementation was written in a highly specialized manner and did not separate protection from logic.
+This lead to a large attack space and ultimately a re-entrancy vulnerability that allowed the attacker to steal funds from the organization itself.

+While implementations of different organization models are many, they all share the common ground of protecting funds, establishing decision management, and facilitating a token through a tokenized service platform.
+We propose a more general approach by creating a common ground of system protection and separating service logic from security.

-## Requirements
+## Overview

-*This sets out what we need to secure, and what tools we need to do that.
-It will conclude noting that we need a form of control or introspection into the running systems.
-This will dovetail with the next section.*

-## Introspection via an Operating System

-*This setion outlines how we build an operating system (i.e. procedures and syscalls) and how this gives us the control needed to implement a number of different security systems.*

-### The Necessity and Advantage of Introspection and Control

-*This will outline in more detail how having some control and insight into what is happening as the system is executing.
-E.g. it allows us to see what each chunk of code is doing to the state of the system, and possibly disallow that if necessary.*

-**TODO:** Let's start with the monitoring and introspection bits.

-We have established that there is a requirement for enacting security measures in smart contract systems.
-There are two distinct ways of thinking about this that have very specific implications.
-There is the "bottom-up" approach, where each of the components of a system is secured (for some definition of secured) so that when it is used by the system, the system can be confident that the component will operate within certain bounds.
-This approach often involves things such as static verification.

-The alternative approach is the "top-down" approach, where it is the system that imposes restrictions on its components.
-For example when a system executes a stored program it restricts what that stored program can do.
-This requires some level of control over the program.

-If you imagine an early computer that simply executed a sequence of instructions and manipulated hardware devices, the bottom-up approach would be to verify that your program is correct, and then run the program.
-Once the program is running, you have no control.

-With the advent of operating systems, this relationship changed.
-Now when a program ran, it wasn't just excuted blindly by the machine.
-When it encountered an instruction that required hardware access, it suspended the running program and passed that instruction to the operating system, which then decided what to do.
-This is more similar to the top-down approach in that the system had full control over what was and wasn't allowed, at the cost of some run-time monitoring.
+When a program runs, it isn't just excuted blindly by the machine.
+When the operating system encounters an instruction that requires hardware access, it suspends the running program and passes that instruction to the operating system, which then decides what to do.

 On Ethereum the situation is very similar.
 Smart contracts are thoroughly audited and tested, but once they are on the blockchain they execute on the raw